Guide to Common Law Damages Claims for Personal Injury

 If you have been injured in an accident that was either wholly or partly not your fault, you could have the legal right to make a common law claim for compensation.
 The Queensland legal system provides remedies for those who have suffered harm or loss due to the negligence of others or a wrongful act.

-In Queensland, a common law claim payout is damages compensation for injuries sustained by another person or party’s full or partial negligence.
-Common law compensation aims to restore the injured party’s financial state to where it was before the injury.
+In Australia, a common law damages claim seeks compensation (money) for injuries sustained by another person or party’s full or partial negligence.

-However, the process of a successful common law claim is complex and challenging.
-You may choose to seek legal advice from an experienced personal injury lawyer to learn about legal proceedings and your rights.
-Our comprehensive guide to common law claims explains the legal process and steps to an approved claim.
+However, the process of successfully making a claim is complex and challenging.
+Our comprehensive guide to common law damages explains the legal process and steps to an approved payout.

 How long does it take to settle a common law damages claim?

-Common law claims can take between 12 months and 3 years to resolve, depending on the complexity of the case and the evidence required for settlement.
-Typically, catastrophic and severe injuries take longer, as insurers defend larger lump sum compensation payments more strongly.
+Common law claims can take between 12 months and 3 years to resolve, depending on the complexity of the case and the evidence required for a resolution.
+Typically, catastrophic and severe injuries take longer, as insurers are more likely to strenuously defend larger lump-sum compensation payments.

 The workers’ compensation scheme allows you to sue your employer when their negligence causes workplace injuries.
-Consequently, when your job causes a severe illness or injury, you could make a work-related common-law claim for compensatory damages and receive a lump-sum payment for permanent impairment.
+Consequently, an injured worker could make a work-related common-law claim for compensatory damages and receive a lump-sum payment for permanent impairment.

-In addition, an injured worker can also claim workers’ compensation (a statutory claim) and receive weekly payments (statutory benefits) under the no-fault Queensland WorkCover scheme.
+In addition, a worker can also claim workers’ compensation (a statutory claim) and receive weekly payments (statutory benefits) under the no-fault Queensland WorkCover scheme.

-When you are the not-at-fault driver in a motor accident on Queensland roads and suffer an injury, you can seek compensation by making a car accident common law claim.
-You must present evidence to prove your claim for a successful common law damages payout.
+When you are the not-at-fault driver in a motor accident on Queensland roads and suffer an injury, you may be eligible for compensation by making a car accident common law claim.
+You must present evidence to prove a claim to receive a common law damages payout, including:

-1. Someone was to blame for their loss.
+- Someone was to blame for your loss.

 Defining Common Law Claims